vagrant-libvirt/vagrant-libvirt/README.md

 ## Development

-To work on the `vagrant-libvirt` plugin, clone this repository out, and use [Bundler](http://gembundler.com) to get the dependencies:
+To work on the `vagrant-libvirt` plugin, install [Bundler](http://gembundler.com), clone this repository out, and use Bundler to get the dependencies:

 ```
+$ sudo gem install bundler --version '<1.8.0'
 $ git clone https://github.com/pradels/vagrant-libvirt.git
 $ cd vagrant-libvirt
 $ bundle install